 Mediation is a process that allows the parties to generate their own solutions to a dispute, and promotes communication and understanding in a neutral environment, to increase the chances that both parties will leave the process satisfied.
-While this is possible with other forms of dispute resolution, it is more likely to be achieved through mediation, because mediation encourages the parties to deal with important underlying issues.
-This is particularly important where the disputing parties are likely to be in an on-going relationship (e.g., dating relationship, roommates, classmates, etc.)
+Mediation encourages the parties to deal with important underlying issues.
+This is particularly important where disputing parties are likely to be in an on-going relationship (e.g., dating relationship, roommates, classmates, etc.)

 A voluntary process

 Although all mediation programs function differently, mediation is most effective when the parties’ participation is of their own free will.
-Although coercion to some degree may sometimes be necessary to initiate the process (e.g. people may sometimes choose mediation to avoid disciplinary action), it is recommended that no one be required to participate in mediation.
-Some sense of choice on the part of the participant is critical.
+Although coercion to some degree may sometimes be necessary to initiate the process, it is recommended that no one be required to participate in mediation.
+Some sense of choice of the part of the participant is critical.